rails/rails/guides/source/action_mailer_basics.md

 messages in this class.
 This can be overridden on a per-email basis.
 * `mail` - The actual email message, we are passing the `:to` and `:subject` headers in.

-Just like controllers, any instance variables we define in the method become available for use in the views.

 #### Create a Mailer View